TIPS: Packing & Other Stuff

 CAMERAS & BATTERIES

-Carry lots of memory cards, and batteries, ideally rechargeable ones, and if you are an avid photographer, consider carrying two chargers, so you’ll always have one ready to go while the other is charging.
-It’s also a good idea to bring along your connector cable, so in the worst case scenario, you can download images to a disk or usb key using a computer, and free up some memory.
+Carry lots of memory cards and batteries, ideally rechargeable ones, and if you are an avid photographer, consider carrying two battery chargers, so you’ll always have one ready to go while the other is charging your depleted batteries.
+It’s also a good idea to bring along your connector cables for your cameras, so in the worst case scenario, you can download images to a usb key (you will either need to do this on a computer or using a portable flash drive that connects directly to your camera.)
+Many cameras now have built-in wi-fi capability that allows you to upload your photos directly to the cloud as well but this can take time if you have a lot of images.
+In any case, the most important thing is to back up your images so that if something happens to your camera, you will still have your photos stored elsewhere.

 VOLTAGE AND ADAPTOR PLUGS